 Electrical discharge machining, also colloquially known as spark machining, wire erosion or spark eroding, is a non-traditional machining process that relies on electrical discharge (or electric sparks) to remove particles of material from a workpiece made from a conductive material, such as steel, titanium, aluminum, brass, and more.
 The process is especially well suited for producing complex or fine holes and features in metal components, as EDM machining is capable of achieving tolerances within the range of +/- 0.005 mm, and therefore offers high accuracy.

 Unlike other machining techniques, EDM machining is characterized as a no-contact machining process.
 This means that the tool never comes into physical contact with the workpiece.
 Instead, a continuous series of electric charges are sent from a power source through the tool (called the electrode), which creates electric arcs between the electrode and the workpiece.
 The sparks generated through this electric reaction are highly targeted and erode particles from the workpiece in a controlled way.
 These particles are safely flushed away from the electrode and workpiece surface thanks to submersion in a dielectric fluid.

 The no-contact nature of EDM comes with a number of benefits.
 For one, it eliminates the risk of tool marks and burrs.
-It also enables the machining of small parts or components with thin, delicate walls, which are at risk of being damaged by direct contact with tools.
+It also facilitates the machining of small parts or components with thin, delicate walls, which are at risk of being damaged by direct contact with traditional machining tools.

 Despite its extensive capabilities, EDM is no more difficult to operate than any other CNC machine.

-The EDM process is made up of a few key components: the workpiece, the tool electrode, dielectric fluid, and a power source.
+The electrical discharge machining process is made up of a few key components: the workpiece, the tool electrode, dielectric fluid, and a power source.
 We’ll take a closer look at each of these pieces to understand how the EDM process works as a whole.

 Every machining process requires a workpiece.
 In short, it is the piece of material that is undergoing forming, sometimes known as a blank.
 In EDM, there are few requirements for the workpiece.
 It must simply be a material with electrical conductivity properties.
 Another important thing to note—and a major advantage to using EDM—is that the process is not influenced by the machinability of a metal.
 In other words, while conventional machining processes can more easily process certain metals, the nature of EDM means it can just as easily machine the hardest of metals.
 The workpiece must be held securely in place by a jig or fixture.

-It is imperative that the EDM process be conducted in a tank of dielectric fluid, such as do-ionized water or non-conductive lubricating oil.
+It is imperative that the EDM process be conducted in a tank of dielectric fluid, such as deionized water or a non-conductive lubricating oil.
 Without the liquid, the molten particles removed from the workpiece could be pulled towards the tool electrode and weld themselves to it, which would disrupt the process and ruin the tool.
 The vat of dielectric fluid (which is kept in continuous motion) helps to not only cool the particles as they are removed from the workpiece but to move them away from the electrode.
-The fluid also controls the electrical discharge occurring between the electrode and the workpiece.
+The fluid also functions to control the electrical discharge occurring between the electrode and the workpiece.

 It is important to note that electrical discharge machining is itself a category of machining processes.
 There are three sub-types of EDM: Wire EDM, Plunge EDM, and Fast Hole EDM.
-While the processes have much in common, including the need for dielectric fluid, conductive workpiece, and power supply, their main distinguishing feature is the type of electrode tool used.
+While the processes have much in common—including the need for dielectric fluid, an electrically conductive workpiece, and a power supply—their main distinguishing feature is the type of electrode tool used.

-Wire EDM (WEDM), sometimes called wire-cut EDM, is a specific type of EDM that feeds a spool of wire (usually brass or copper) through a workpiece to make precise cuts and slots.
+Wire EDM (WEDM), sometimes called wire-cut EDM, is a specific type of electrical discharge machining that feeds a spool of thin wire (usually brass or copper) through a workpiece to make precise cuts and slots.
 The electrically charged wire is often likened to a bandsaw or cheese cutter because it cuts through metal seamlessly by removing tiny particles from the workpieces as it passes through it.
-The metal wire used in WEDM ranges in diameter between 0.05 and 0.35mm and must be replaced frequently during the process using an automated threading mechanism.
-WEDM is especially beneficial for parts that require incredibly tight tolerances or small features.
+The metal wire used in Wire EDM ranges in diameter between 0.05 and 0.35 mm and must be replaced frequently during the process using an automated threading mechanism.
+Wire EDM machines are especially beneficial for parts that require incredibly tight tolerances or small features.

-Also known as sinker EDM, die sinking EDM or ram EDM, plunge EDM is a method that uses graphite, copper, or tungsten tool electrodes to produce complex and three dimensional cavities in a workpiece.
-With this approach, the electrode has the negative shape of the final desired cavity.
+Also known as sinker EDM, cavity type EDM, die sinking EDM or ram EDM, plunge EDM is a method that uses graphite, copper, or tungsten tool electrodes to produce complex and three dimensional cavities in a workpiece.
+With the plunge EDM approach, the electrode has the negative shape of the final desired cavity.
 The electrode moves towards the workpiece vertically, eroding the particles from the workpiece to create a final shape.
 Plunge EDM is particularly well suited to the production of complex holes or shapes.

 Fast hole EDM, or hole drilling EDM, uses a rotating tube-shaped electrode—usually made from copper or brass—to produce holes in the workpiece.
 Compared to conventional drilling, fast hole EDM is ideal for producing very precise, small and deep holes without the need for deburring.
 Fast hole EDM is particularly well suited to producing deep holes measuring up to 250 times the tool’s diameter.
 (Electrode diameters come in a range of sizes, from 0.25 mm to 4.7 mm.)
 Using this technique, dielectric fluid goes through the tubular electrode to flush out any particles eroded from the workpiece.
 Applications for fast hole EDM include cooling holes for aerospace turbines and medical parts that require small holes.

 Like any manufacturing process, there is a time and a place for electric discharge machining, so it is important to understand when the process is most beneficial or necessary.
-For instance, a part that requires holes with a standard diameter and shallow depth can be machined easily using a drill and does not require EDM.
+For instance, a part that requires holes with a standard diameter and shallow depth can be machined easily using a standard CNC drill and does not require EDM.
 EDM is therefore most effective when conventional machining processes fall short and is not suitable for attaining a part’s desired shape.

-Parts that require fine cuts, narrow, deep holes, or complex shapes with very tight tolerances are good use cases for EDM.
+Parts that require fine cuts, narrow deep holes, or complex shapes with very tight tolerances are good use cases for electric discharge machining.
 The process is also advantageous for machining thin-walled or small parts that are typically challenging to machine using conventional techniques.
 This is because EDM does not require any physical contact with the workpiece, so there is no risk of the part being damaged or distorted by the tool.
-EDM is also a good option for achieving tight tolerances with some of the hardest conductive materials, which can be challenging to process using conventional methods.
+EDM is also a good option for achieving tight tolerances with some of the hardest electrically conductive materials, which can be challenging to process using conventional methods.